 As in medicine, I think a great philosophy for our business is, “Do no harm”.

 If my writing style hasn’t made you swear off ever reading again, you can also find me guest blogging on various other SEO/SEM blogs.
-I also write regularly for Search News Central and Search Engine Watch and I occasionally guest post on various blogs.
+I’ve also written regularly for Search News Central, Search Engine Watch and The Meld and I occasionally guest post on various blogs.